 16th-24th September // San Sebastian International Film Festival in Spain // Omagh, Bloody Sunday, Hunger as part of the ‘Act of Killing’ film strand // San Sebastian, Spain.

-22nd – 24th September // San Francisco Irish Film Festival // San Francisco, USA.
+22nd – 24th September // San Francisco Irish Film Festival // Sing Street, An Klondike, Mickybo and Me // San Francisco, USA.

-22nd – 25th September // Irish Screen America – Los Angeles // Queen of Ireland and other films tba // Los Angeles, USA.
+22nd – 25th September // Irish Screen America – Los Angeles // Queen of Ireland, Twice Shy, // Los Angeles, USA.

 28th September – 26th October // Irish in Film Series – Fairfield University // Pilgrim Hill, Michael Collins, August Rush, ’71, Brooklyn // Connecticut, USA.